 Write Great Art Tutorials Step By Step

-1. Introduction – The introduction is a small paragraph that will explain to the reader what they will learn from the post.
+1. Introduction – The introduction is a small paragraph that will explain to the reader what they will learn from your art tutorial post.
 This allows the reader to decide if they would like to continue or not.

-2. Simple Instructions – When you are writing your tutorials you want to keep in mind that the reader is reading your post because they would like to learn about the topic that you are writing about.
+2. Simple Instructions – When you are writing your tutorials, you want to keep in mind that the reader is reading your post because they would like to learn about the topic you are writing about.
 Start from the very beginning and explain everything in detail.
 Use words that are easy to understand.
-Give a definition for any words that might need to be defined.
-Stay to the point and keep it clear, you do not want to confuse the learner.
+Define any words that might need to be defined.
+Stay to the point and keep it clear.
+You do not want to confuse the learner.

 3. Include Images – Include images that will support the key learning points that you are teaching.
 Many people learn better with both a visual and text.
-When you are adding the image, make sure that it goes with the topic that you are describing.
-Many people will look at the image first then read the text that will describe what the image shows.
+When you add the image, make sure that it goes with the topic you are describing.
+Many people will look at the picture first then read the text that will explain what the image shows.

 7. Wrap It Up – When you are finished with your post, add any FAQ that people have.
-End the post with best wishes on their journey and provide links to other tutorials that relate to the topic that you have just written about.
+End the post with best wishes on their journey and provide links to other tutorials related to the topic you have just written about.